Hulme End: The Leek and Manifold Light Railway

 The line primarily acted as a service for milk trains and tourism.
 On the timetable Hulme End was described as "Hulme End for Hartington" (Hartington is some 3 miles distant).

 During the railway's lifetime there was some talk of extending the line northwards towards Buxton (10 miles to the north), whereby Hulme End, with its engine and carriage sheds, would have become a natural half-way point of the line, with probable considerable resultant growth - and survival of the railway - but this never materialised.

-Today the old station building has been fully restored, complete with mock beams, and is now a staffed visitor centre, open most weekends & during school holidays.
+Today the old station building has been fully restored, complete with mock beams, and is now a staffed visitor centre, open most weekends and during school holidays.
 Information displays outline a brief history of the railway and there is a small collection of memorabilia from the line.
 The centre supplies the usual range of souvenirs, guide books, maps & leaflets.
 Within the building are public toilets, and there is a pay-and-display car park.
 A cycle hire centre opened inside the visitor centre in July 2019, known as the Manifold Valley Cycle Hire.

 Adjacent to the station, the former engine has been rebuilt to a similar design as the original; a small part of the original frameworks exists inside.
 The former coach sheds, which similarly had two roads, have not survived.
 The rebuilt engine shed is now utilised as the Tea Junction cafe beside the visitor centre, open since August 2009.

 In 1937 the former railway was re-opened by the County Council as the Manifold Way, an 8-mile tarmacked leisure route for walkers and cyclists, some of whom use the local campsite.
 The only such route in the Peak District to have a metalled surface throughout its entire length, it is also ideally suited to wheelchairs and prams, though in places the route forms part of the public highway network so shares motorised traffic on a single track lane.
 Hulme End, which is served by buses, is now the start point at its northern end.